inkredabull/sonific8tr/README.md

 Overview
 ------------
-This application demonstrates Ember.js beyond that of a trivial 'Hello World!'
-It was based on the original Ember.js starter-kit.
+This application demonstrates Ember.js beyond that of a trivial 'Hello World!' in the form of a bare-bones, streaming radio experience.

 Dependencies
 ------------